broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 In addition to providing commonly used metrics such as empty drop detection and mitochondrial reads, Optimus takes special care to **keep all reads in the output BAM that may be useful to the downstream user**, such as unaligned reads or reads with uncorrectable barcodes.
 This design provides flexibility to the downstream user and allows for alternative filtering or leveraging the data for novel methodological development.

 Optimus has been validated for analyzing both human and mouse single-cell or single-nucleus datasets.
-It is currently optimized for samples less than 100 GB.
 Learn more in the [validation section](#validation-against-cell-ranger).

 :::tip Want to use the Optimus pipeline for your publication?
 Check out the [Optimus Publication Methods](./optimus.methods.md) to get started!